Syph-and-VPD-Lab/autoBIGS.cli/README.md

 1. Running `autoBIGS info -l` to list all available `seqdef` databases and find the database associated with Bordetella (you should see one called `pubmlst_bordetella_seqdef`).

-2. Then, run `autoBIGS info -lscheme pubmlst_bordetella_seqdef` to get the available typing schemes and their associated IDs.
+2. Then, run `autoBIGS info -lschemes pubmlst_bordetella_seqdef` to get the available typing schemes and their associated IDs.
 In this example, let's assume we want a normal MLST scheme.
 In this case, we would pay attention to the number next to `MLST` (it should be `3`).
 Alternatively, we can look at the name of the schemes and use those too (in this case, it is simply `MLST`).

 3. Then, run `autoBIGS st -h` and familiarize yourself with the parameters needed for sequence typing.